 The Jeju Aragonite Hot Springs is another special place.
 The water here is milky-white on account of all of the minerals that are contained within it.
 Germanium, zinc, iron, sodium, potassium, and other minerals in the water help soothe your skin and boost your immune system.

 Getting Around Jeju

-It is important to note that it can be tricky to make your way from A to B on your Jeju itinerary without having your own form of transport.
-My recommendation to you would be to rent a car for your trip.
+It is important to note that it can be tricky to make your way from A to B on your Jeju itinerary without having your own vehicle.
+It is best if you rent a car for your trip.